Loored/Loored/README.md

 ### Hi, I'm Lalo ✌ 🤖👽 👨‍💻
 <hr>
-I'm a Software Engineer who wants to know and learn more about open-source.
+I'm a Frontend Developer who enjoy learning more about open-source.
 I like to design and build up minimalistic designs.
-Some technologies I enjoy working with are: ReactJS, VanillaJS, SASS, Bulma.io and recently I've been learning TailwindCSS and React-Native and so on GraphQL.
+Some technologies I enjoy working with are: ReactJS, VanillaJS, SASS, Bulma.io and recently, TailwindCSS and so React-Native and GraphQL.
 I am very passionate and I really enjoy learning.

 ### Find... me? 👀
 <hr>